-On the other hand, the walking patterns are generated in terms of an ARM 7 [2] based gait controller, and UART serial motion commands are further generated to control the positions sixteen AX-12 RC servo motors [3].
-As consequence, the overall hardware components of our HuroEvolution humanoid robot is composed of a single board computer with windows XP operation system, a half-view omni-vision camera, an ARM 7 micro controller, battery and power regulations module.
+On the other hand, the walking patterns are generated in terms of an AVR [2] based gait controller, and UART serial motion commands are further generated to control the positions sixteen Dynamixel RC servo motors [3].
+As consequence, the overall hardware components of our HuroEvolution^{KD} humanoid robot is composed of a single board computer with windows XP operation system, a conventional web camera, an AVR micro controller, battery and power regulations module.
 The software components consist of the functions of image capture, image recognition, localizations of a ball and a goal, strategies and decisions, gait pattern generations, acceleration data detection, and motor controls.

-This team project is the first time of our team to participate the RoboCup.
-However, in last three years, we participate the Hurocup of FIRA [4] from 2006 to 2009.
-In 2006, we awarded the fourth place of the overall rating of FIRA HuroCup (robot name: Taiwan 101 [5] from the team advisor's former university".
-The current developments of the HuroEvolution are designed based on our previous experiences.
-The HuroEvolution also participated the humanoid league of "2009 Cross-Strait Competition on Soccer Robots".
-Fig. 1 shows the humanoid robots a competition of our team and a China team.
+This team project is the second time of our team to participate the RoboCup.
+However, in last four years, we participated the Hurocup of FIRA [4] from 2006 to 2010.
+We awarded the forth place of the overall rating of FIRA HuroCup in 2006 (robot name: Taiwan 101 [5] from the team advisor's former university) and third place in 2010.
+The current developments of the HuroEvolution^{KD} are designed based on our previous experiences.
+In RoboCup 2010, we reached the quart-final in humanoid kid-size competition.
+Fig. 1 shows the humanoid robots in a competition of our team and the team Sitik KIT from Japan.

 Fig 1.
-Our robot on competition field in China.
+Our robot on competition field in Robocup 2010.